-These nine tips will help you make the right equipment purchase.
+These nine tips will help you decide between extrusion equipment leasing or purchase.

 Assess your business reality